juwangvsu/phoenix_note/readme.txt

 		catkin build hardware_launch --no-deps #this rebuild part of it, fast

 switching branch build:
+	possible problem: when build multiple branch, they might confuse each other since the build process use the same pat of docker storage to mount as "docker-build", if the same docker image is used to run "catkin build". so if we build master branch, then build cdea_arl... the later might fail due to the existing master build
+	arldell:
+		/media/student/data6/phoenix-cdea_arl_objectmapper
+		/media/student/data6/phoenix-master
+		/media/student/data6/phoenix-r1-0  --- mixedup
+		/media/student/data6/phoenix-r1  build cdea_arl_objectmapper nogood list index out of range /media/student/data6/phoenix-r1.zip
+	lenova1:/media/student/data5/phoenix-2/phoenix-r1	cdea_arl_objectmapper
+		lenova1:/media/student/data5/phoenix-r1	csm_itmp, amino_ros fail

 	catkin clean
 	catkin build
 	might need to exit docker, checkout the branch, then build